glguy/irc-core/README.md

 Commands
 ========

+* `/akb <nick> <message>` - Auto-kickban: Request ops from chanserv if needed, ban by accountname if known, hostname otherwise, kick with message
 * `/bans` - Show known bans for current channel.
 Note: Request bans list with `/quote mode <channel> +b`
 * `/channel <channel>` - switch to a user message window
 * `/channelinfo` - Show information for the current channel